Iximiel/adventOfCode2023/Readme.md

 Task 2 was easier than expected, wow, this means that I didn't see the most obvious solution for task 1 ?

+## Day 7

+Ok, I need to set order, for the cards and then recognise patterns